HomeTriviaMoviesFrench New Wave

 ✓ TRUE

-Godard cut unwanted footage to shorten the film, creating jarring jumps that became a signature New Wave style.
+Faced with a film that was too long, Godard cut directly from one shot to another within scenes, creating the jarring jumps that became a signature New Wave technique.

 More in Movies